 Ensure that every citizen can vote There should be no barriers to prevent eligible citizens from voting.
 Governments should permit both early voting and no-excuse-needed absentee ballots, and ensure that workers can get time off to vote.
 Election materials should be available in other languages where needed.
 Voting machines should be absolutely reliable, counting every vote.
 Governments should crack down on any voter intimidation or use of fraud for voter suppression.
 Americans should have the freedom to vote made clear in state constitutions.
 And to ensure that every vote counts equally in presidential elections, states should adopt the National Popular Vote.
 Reform campaign financing Money has an outsized influence on our current electoral system, endangering our representative democracy.
 Poll after poll shows that voters think the political system is controlled by big companies, political action committees, and rich individuals.
 Because of the Supreme Court's Citizens United ruling and the activism of right-wing billionaires, the amount of money pouring into political campaigns through independent expenditures has grown exponentially.
 The growing cost associated with running for office makes campaigns prohibitively expensive for most Americans, thus restricting the freedom to run for office to a small minority of the population.
 In addition, with the rising cost of running for office, candidates need to spend more time fundraising, which restricts their ability to meet with and listen to their constituents.
 The system is broken and the only real solution is public financing of election campaigns.
 New York City's law, for example, requires participating candidates to limit campaign spending; in exchange, a public fund will match small donations.
 Connecticut provides a good public financing model as well.
-Provide online or automatic registration Every election cycle, millions of Americans find that they cannot exercise their right to vote because of inefficient or outdated registration systems.
-Because of human or system error-a misplaced form or a data-entry mistake-paperbased voter registration systems bar many citizens from accessing the ballot box.
-At the same time, the systems of paper registration forms that jurisdictions continue to use simply cost too much; they require millions of person-hours by government employees or contractors to maintain and use.
-Fortunately, states can curb these costs while also producing fewer errors by adopting automated online voter registration systems.
-Better still, eight states have adopted automatic voter registration where eligible citizens who interact with government agencies are registered to vote unless they decline, and agencies transfer the registration information electronically to election officials.
-This reform boosts registration rates, saves tax dollars, and makes voting more convenient.
+Update our voting systems Recent elections have exposed serious flaws in our nation's voting systems.
+Too many Americans have cast ballots that went uncounted or were turned away or discouraged from voting because of faulty systems.
+At the same time, foreign governments and other entities hostile to America have attacked our voting systems, including cyber attacks on state voter registration rolls.
+And experts say that many or most voting machines could be attacked.
+The Voting Systems Reform Act ensures that every jurisdiction uses modern, accurate and auditable technology.
 Promote voter registration to new residents Whenever people move, they should register to vote or update their preexisting voter registration.
 That's why Seattle enacted a simple ordinance in 2017 that requires landlords to provide information on voter registration and a registration form to new tenants.
 This can and should be replicated on the state and local levels.
 The Register New Residents Act goes a step further and also requires sellers to provide the same information to home buyers at settlement.